OmkarBorikar/Insurance-Prediction/README.md

 I have tried various Machine Learning models for this regression problem, such as LinearRegression, RandomForest, XGBoost, CatbBoost, LightGBM and Decision Tree.

-Catbbost, XGBoost and RandomForest were predicting with high accuracy, so i have tuned their hyperparameter using OPTUNA and blended 3 of them using Weighted average sum.
-I have got o.90% accuracy (R2_Score) with this approach.
-In future i am planning to add visyalization dashboard to this project and to acheive better accuracy also.
+Catbbost, XGBoost and RandomForest were predicting with high accuracy, so i have tuned their hyperparameter using OPTUNA and blended 3 models using Weighted average sum.
+Acheived 90% accuracy (R2_Score) with this approach.
+In future i am planning to add visualization dashboard to this project and to acheive better accuracy also.